sinai-dev/UnityExplorer/README.md

 ## Mouse Control

 Explorer can force the mouse to be visible and unlocked when the menu is open, if you have enabled "Force Unlock Mouse" (Left-Alt toggle).
-However, you may also want to prevent the mouse clicking-through onto the game behind Explorer, this is possible but it requires specific patches for that game.
+Explorer also attempts to prevent clicking-through onto the game behind the Explorer menu.

+If you need more mouse control:

 * For VRChat, use [VRCExplorerMouseControl](https://github.com/sinai-dev/VRCExplorerMouseControl)
 * For Hellpoint, use [HPExplorerMouseControl](https://github.com/sinai-dev/Hellpoint-Mods/tree/master/HPExplorerMouseControl/HPExplorerMouseControl)